Artistic impression only. Subject to change

 - Ensuring the use of the site remains true to the historic and current use of the land.

 We recognise that we need to provide affordable, accessible homes for the growing number of seniors in Waverley.
-Uniting commits to providing a minimum of 10% of all dwellings on the site as affordable rental housing.
+Uniting commits to providing 10% of all dwellings on the site as affordable rental housing.

 - The aim is to make the Estate more pedestrian friendly by taking the majority of parking and vehicles to the basement level.